NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Homepage.md

 The projects section in the homepage lists the projects that the user has access to along with basic information about each.
 The button used to [release](Submit_Release.md) each project is located on this screen.
 For users with access to a large number of projects, this table can be filtered with the 'FILTER PROJECTS' field.

-Selecting a project ID will redirect the user to the [Project's dashboard](Dashboard.md).
+Selecting a project ID will direct the user to the project's [Dashboard](Dashboard.md).